 We found that the different Piperia species on our property may occupy the same habitat and grow in close proximity to each other although they mature at different times.
-For example, we have found P. elegans with P. elongata, P. unalacensis with P. transversa, and P. transversa with P. candida is the only Piperia species for which HRC is required to provide mitigation during covered activities.
+For example, we have found P. elegans with P. elongata, P. unalacensis with P. transversa, and P. transversa with P. candida.
+P. candida is the only Piperia species for which HRC is required to provide mitigation during covered activities.

-Table 12 shows locations and numbers of plants found during the 2015 survey season along with the mitigation applied to each occurrence.
-This year HRC botany staff documented six new occurrences of Piperia candida, representing six new populations on HRC property.
-In addition to the verified P. candida sites HRC staff also detected several occurrences of Piperia sp. that did not bloom in 2015.
+Table 12 shows locations and numbers of plants found during the 2016 survey season along with the mitigation applied to each occurrence.
+This year HRC botany staff documented 16 new occurrences of Piperia candida, representing one new population on HRC property.
+In addition to the verified P. candida sites HRC staff also detected several occurrences of Piperia sp. that did not bloom in 2016.
 These sites will be revisited in the next appropriate season to determine the exact species.
 Without positive identification, sites will receive mitigation buffers during any activities that have the potential to significantly impact the plants.
 Buffers will remain in place until the species is identified as other than P. candida and the need for mitigation is removed or through consultation a site specific mitigation agreement is reached.
-There are currently 21 known Piperia candida populations on HRC property containing approximately 1,726 individual plants among them.
-No Piperia sites will be included as occurrences in our database or GIS until the species is verified.
+There are currently 22 known Piperia candida populations on HRC property containing approximately 2,041 individual plants among them.